recursivezero/abcd/src/content/blog/rupesh-rathore.md

 - I developed its whole new UI with CSS, used many CSS features like Grid, color-gradients, CSS-animations, gradient animation and many more things.

-- Now it allows users to explore the vowels and consonants of various Indian languages, providing a simple and visual way to compare scripts and sounds across different regions.A comprehensive hub for learning and practicing alphabets, offering tools for reading and learning.
+- Now it allows users to explore the vowels and consonants of various Indian languages, providing a simple and visual way to compare scripts and sounds across different regions.
+  A comprehensive hub for learning and practicing alphabets, offering tools for reading and learning.

 ### [Vedic Page](/vedic) ⏳🕰️